mixmesh/mixmesh/pimesh/README.md

 Pin codes should be digested and matched against a hash.
 This way the clear text pin code does not have to be stored in the key server.

+## LED & BATTERY

+We could use the keyboard (using TCA8418) control
+4 LEDs for the battery level and. if the SOC (state of charge) is present this could be used to show the status of the battery level.

+## LED & APPLICAION

+Also on one LED could be used to show when the application is running.This is helpful when problem arise in logging in to the web UI etc. If the application LED is not ON, then there should not be expected that loggin in would be succesful.

+May be some kind of watch dog could try to turn the led OFF.